 Although these generalizations do not hold true for every cell therapy product, they explain the majority of cell therapy pricing and provide a valuable model for estimating cell therapy pricing and reimbursement.
 This information is summarized in the following table.

-Clearly, many factors contribute to cell therapy pricing, but key variables that can be used to predict market pricing include whether the cell therapy involves genetic manipulation, the type of cell therapy product, and if it is an autologous versus allogeneic treatment.
-Another compounding factor is market size, as wound healing and cartilage replacement therapies have fairly significant patient populations, while several of the more expensive therapies have smaller patient populations.
+Another compounding factor is market size, because wound healing and cartilage replacement therapies have significant patient populations, while several of the more expensive therapies address smaller patient populations.

 2017 Apligraf ® Medicare Product and Related Procedure Payment, Organogenesis.
 Available at: http://www.apligraf.com/professional/pdf/PaymentRateSheetHospitalOutpatient.pdf.
 Web.
 3 Mar.
 2017.